JeffersonLab/clara-docs/docs/clas/hadson.md

   * Data tyoe of the streaming event (data quantum).

-    ```
+    ``` yaml
     mime-types:
       - binary/data-hipo
     ```

-So you can add a new service to the application by providing `clas` of the an engine and an arbitrary `name` (preferably something descriptive).
+So you can add a new service to the application by providing `class` of the an engine and an arbitrary `name` (preferably something descriptive).
 Removing a service is as simple as deleting or commenting out the two lines in yml file, describing a service.

-E.g. below shows the clas12 modified reconstruction application ,where we keep two standard services from the reconstruction official application and add two services, sharing the same engine.
+E.g. below shows the CLAS12 modified reconstruction application ,where we keep two standard services from the reconstruction official application and add two services, sharing the same engine.
 Here we demonstrate testing and debugging a new reconstruction engine with two different configuration options.

 ```
-clara> set servicesFile /myOwnDir/myOwnService.yml
+clara> set servicesFile /myOwnDir/myOwnService.yaml
 clara> show services

 io-services: